 Let’s look again at the verse above.
 This is the literal picture of what is happening here in the story of Ruth and Boaz.
 Except this time, it’s God talking to us.
 As Gentiles, we were without covering.
 But He chose to spread His wing over us.
 He spoke an oath to us (like we’ll see Boaz does to Ruth) and we became His.

 First, like he normally does, Boaz speaks a blessing over Ruth.
 Then we see him connect with her on a heart level again.
 He sees into her and speaks of her kindness.
 Then he tells her, “do not fear.”
 All very Christ-like thus far.

 Then comes the oath.
-Essentially, she has asked to enter into the covenant of marriage with Boaz.
+Essentially, Ruth has asked to enter into the covenant of marriage with Boaz.
 This is the first time though, that we hear about the other relative.
 There is one man who could redeem Ruth before Boaz, but if he denies, Boaz will do it.
 We’ll talk more about this relative and his significance in the next chapter.

 But for now, we focus on his oath.
-Aside from technicality, this is the night Boaz has agreed to take Ruth as his own.
+Aside from a technicality, this is the night Boaz has agreed to take Ruth as his own.